Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Spaghetti squash boats are so much fun to make and eat!
-And despite being a multi-step recipe, they're ready in less than an hour.
-These delicious "boats" combine the wonderful flavors and cheesiness of pizza with a tasty vegetable base.
+This delicious spaghetti squash pizza is ready in less than an hour.
+It combines the flavors and cheesiness of pizza with a better-for-you vegetable base.

-Spaghetti squash boats are served on a white plate.
+Spaghetti squash pizza is served on a white plate.

-When my kids ask if we can order pizza and I have spaghetti squash in the house, I ask them if they would like these boats instead.
+When my kids ask if we can order pizza and I have spaghetti squash in the house, I ask them if they would like this veggie-based pizza instead.
 Nine times out of ten, the enthusiastic answer is "Yes!"
-So this should tell you how good they are.
+So this should tell you how good it is.
 It's genius, really - enjoy all the cheesiness and goodness of pizza but with a vegetable base.

 Ingredients